-This article is specially written for those self-confident and enthusiastic individuals who are looking to invest in the stock market of India and who want to know how and where to start.
-The ultimate goal is to help the readers build a strong foundation and provide the information about what to do, what to expect, and what not to do so that they can easily navigate through the market and ultimately make cash from their investments.
+This article is specially written for those self-confident and enthusiastic individuals who are looking how to invest in Share Market of India and who want to know how and where to start.
+The ultimate goal is to help the readers build a strong foundation and provide information about what to do, what to expect, and what not to do so that they can easily navigate through the market and ultimately make cash from their investments.

 - 3 important tips before you start investing

 - How to invest in the Indian stock market

 - Step 3: Read several books about investments.

 - Step 5: Begin learning about current stocks and investments.